Sturmflut/sturmflut.github.io/_posts/2015-02-15-ubuntu-touch-app-wishlist.markdown

 - Audio/Video format converter

+- Audio Memo Recorder.
+Maybe this could be integrated in the Notes app somehow?

 - Backup.
 This is extremely important, phones store a lot of data and most users will get a new phone within less than three years, so backup and restore should be as painless as possible.
 It's a horror on Android, let's do better.

+- Business card scanner

 - A Camera app on par with the Google Camera App.
 I use the Panorama and Photo Sphere function quite often.